David-J-Tinley/David-J-Tinley/README.md

 - 👋 Hi, I’m @the-nostromo-1
 - 👀 I’m interested in ...Coding
-- 🌱 I’m currently learning ...VIM, Python
+- 🌱 I’m currently learning ...C Programming
 - 💞️ I’m looking to collaborate on ...Any help please
 - 📫 How to reach me ...tinman11537@gmail.com